-At St Mary’s Primary School, we recognise the importance of Science in every aspect of daily life.
-We understand that young children are naturally curious about the world around them and we want to continue to build on this natural curiosity by encouraging talk and questioning.
+At St Mary’s, we recognise the importance of Science in every aspect of daily life.
+We understand that young children are naturally curious of the world around them and we want to continue to build on this natural curiosity by encouraging talk and questioning.
 We want to provide experiences that bring a real sense of ‘awe and wonder’ in order to keep the Scientific flame alive.

 We use an enquiry-based approach to learning which supports children in answering their scientific questions of the world around them.
-These enquiry and investigative skills are enhanced further in the use of our Forest School area and semi-rural environment.
+These enquiry and investigative skills are explicitly taught.
+They are further enhanced in the use of our Forest School area and semi-rural environment.

 By the time our pupils leave St Mary’s, we want them to have developed an enthusiasm for Science which will give them the confidence and motivation to continue to further develop their Scientific knowledge and skills into the next stage of their education.

-At St Mary’s our intent is that the teaching of History will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
-In addition, we want them to recognize the importance of local historic sites and events such as Berkhamsted’s castle, the trenches and the canal.
-We aim for the subject to inspire the children’s curiosity about the past, in order to know more and remember more about the past and consider how that has shapes our lives in the present.
-We aim to enable children to ask questions, think critically, weigh evidence, sift arguments and develop their judgement.
-We want them to have access to a chronological framework to assist them in making sense of the new knowledge they acquire.
-Through the teaching of History, we endeavour to help children understand the complexity of people lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
+At St Mary’s, our History curriculum is designed to help pupils gain knowledge and understanding of Britain’s past and that of the wider world.
+In addition, we want them to recognise the importance of local historic sites and events such as Berkhamsted’s castle, the trenches and the canal.
+We use History to inspire the children’s curiosity about their ancestors, in order to know more and remember more about the past and consider how that has shapes our lives in the present.
+We want our children to have access to a chronological framework to assist them in making sense of the new knowledge they acquire.
+Through the teaching of History, we endeavour to help children understand the complexity of people's lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.